 Some Web Design Trends Can Hurt Your SEO

-Trends might be fun, but that new slideshow or a video that autoplays could be affecting how you rank in the search engines.
-Changing web pages that are already high ranking can hurt your organic web traffic.
-When your organic traffic gets reduced, you might be missing out on potential customers.
+Trends might be fun, but that new slideshow feature or autoplay video function could be affecting how your site ranks in the search engines.
+Changing web pages that are already high-ranking can hurt your organic web traffic, so use caution when making changes.

 Don’t Drive Yourself Crazy Chasing Trends